Welcome!

 Sergey Staroseletski, of Stardom, integrator

-It’s more energy efficient, but that’s not the only benefit. .Here’s a perfect example.
-We have a client who said that 22°C (71.6°F) is too cold for him; but 23°C (73.4°F) is too hot.
+It’s more energy efficient, but that’s not the only benefit.
+Here’s a perfect example: We have a client who said that 22°C (71.6°F) is too cold for him, but 23°C (73.4°F) is too hot.

 • Are there more benefits for HVAC integration that you can tell us about?

-Sergey: Once the HVAC is integrated, it can be a part of a single-click scenario – a set of actions that are activated in a single app click.
+Sergey: Once the HVAC system is integrated, it can be a part of a single-click scenario – a set of actions that are activated in a single app click.

 For example, it can be part of a “leaving the house” scenario.
-When a homeowner wants to go out, he or she can click on a single button, and this will activate a set of actions: It’ll shut the shutters, turn off the lights and the HVAC, and activate the alarm.
-The homeowner can even program the system to leave a single indoor unit working, for ventilation purposes.
+When a homeowner wants to go out, he or she can click on a single button, and this will activate a set of actions: It’ll shut the shutters, turn off the lights and HVAC, and activate the alarm.
+The homeowner can even program the system to leave a single indoor unit working for ventilation purposes.

 • What HVAC integration challenges have you encountered?

-You need to remember that clients don’t care if you have to go through this long process – they want a working product, quickly and at a reasonable price.
+You need to remember that clients don’t care if you have to go through this long process: they want a working product, quickly and at a reasonable price.

 • How did you solve this challenge?